dvhar/aiproject/README.md

 Tanh is good because some inputs may produce opposite effects when numbers go up or down, so output range of -1 to 1 can take advantage of that.

-The output uses sigmoid because the output is yes/no, so it needs a function that goes from 0 to 1
+The last layer uses sigmoid because that output is yes/no, so it needs a function that goes from 0 to 1

 **Data cleaning:**